 Initial exposure to the role and skills of an athletic trainer.
 Includes certification in Emergency Cardiac Care.
 1 credit

 Undergraduate Prerequisites: SAR AT 205; AT or AT/DPT students only.

-This clinical course integrates the fundamental principles of patient care, evidence-based practice, cultural competence, ethical decision making, and communication with students' clnical education experiences completed under the supervision and guidance of a preceptor.
-The required clinical education experience must be between 80 and 120 hours.
+This clinical course integrates the fundamental principles of patient care, evidence-based practice, cultural competence, ethical decision making, and communication with students' clinical education experiences completed under the supervision and guidance of a preceptor.

 SAR AT 305: Athletic Training Practicum III

 Undergraduate Prerequisites: SAR AT 304; AT or AT/DPT students only.